 In counties with 3,000,000 or more inhabitants, the assessor and the county recorder of deeds shall establish a policy and practice for the regular exchange of information for the purpose of alerting the assessor whenever the transfer of ownership of any property receiving an exemption under this Section has occurred.
-When such a transfer occurs, the assessor shall mail a notice to the new owner of the property (i) informing the new owner that the exemption will remain in place through the year of the transfer, after which it will be cancelled and (ii) providing information pertaining to the rules for reapplying for the exemption if the homeowner
+When such a transfer occurs, the exemption shall be cancelled by the assessor, and the assessor shall mail a notice to the new owner of the property (i) informing the new owner that the exemption has been cancelled and (ii) providing information pertaining to the rules for reapplying for the exemption if the homeowner qualifies.

-1 qualifies.

-- 2 Notwithstanding Sections 6 and 8 of the State Mandates Act, - 3 reimbursement by the State is required for the no - implementation of any mandate created by this Section. - (Source: P.A.
+- 1 Notwithstanding Sections 6 and 8 of the State Mandates Act, - 2 no reimbursement by the State is required for the - 3 implementation of any mandate created by this Section. - 4 (Source: P.A.
 98-7, eff.
 4-23-13; 98-104, eff.
-7-22-13; 98-756, 5 - eff.
+7-22-13; 98-756, - 5 eff.
 7-16-14; 99-180, eff.
-7-29-15.)
-6 - Section 99.
+7-29-15.) - 6 Section 99.
 Effective date.
-This Act takes effect upon 7 - becoming law.
-8
+This Act takes effect upon - 7 becoming law.